Portland, Maine: Notable buildings

-477 Congress Street (known locally as the Time and Temperature Building) is situated near Monument Square in the Arts District and is a major landmark: the 14-story building features a large electronic sign on its roof that flashes time and temperature data, as well as parking ban information in the winter.
-The sign can be seen from nearly all of downtown Portland.
+477 Congress Street (known locally as the Time and Temperature Building) is situated near Monument Square in the Arts District and is a major landmark: the 14-story building features a large electronic sign on its roof that flashes time and temperature data, as well as parking-ban information in the winter.
 The building is home to several radio stations.
-The Press Herald Building at 390 Congress Street is strategically located across Congress Street from Portland City Hall and was built in 1923 and then expanded in 1948 for use as the newspaper's headquarters.
+The Press Herald Building, at 390 Congress Street, is strategically located across Congress Street from Portland City Hall and was built in 1923.
+It was expanded in 1948 for use as the newspaper's headquarters.

 The Westin Portland Harborview, completed in 1927, is a prominent hotel located downtown on High Street.
 Photographer Todd Webb lived in Portland during his later years and took many pictures of the city.
 Some of Webb's pictures can be found at the Evans Gallery.

 Media

-Portland is home to a concentration of publishing and broadcast companies, advertising agencies, web designers, commercial photography studios, and film makers.

 The city is home to one daily newspaper, The Portland Press Herald/Maine Sunday Telegram, founded in 1862.
 The Press Herald is published Monday through Saturday and The Maine Sunday Telegram is published on Sundays.
 Both are published by MaineToday Media Inc., which also operates an entertainment website, MaineToday.com and owns papers in Augusta, Waterville, and Bath.

-Portland is also covered by an alternative weekly newspaper, The Portland Phoenix, published by the Phoenix Media/Communications Group, which also produces a New England-wide news, arts, and entertainment website, thephoenix.com, and a twice-annual LGBT issues magazine, Out in Maine.

-Other publications include The Portland Forecaster, a weekly newspaper; Mainer, a monthly alternative magazine formerly known as The Bollard; The West End News, The Munjoy Hill Observer, The Baysider, The Waterfront, Portland Magazine, and The Companion, an LGBT publication.
-Portland is also the home office of The Exception Magazine, an online newspaper that covers Maine.
+Other publications include The Portland Forecaster, a weekly newspaper; The Bollard, a monthly alternative magazine formerly known as Mainer; The West End News, The Munjoy Hill Observer, The Baysider, The Waterfront, Portland Magazine, and The Companion.
+Portland is also the home office of The Exception Magazine, an online newspaper which covers Maine.

-The Portland broadcast media market is the largest one in Maine in both radio and television.
+The Portland broadcast media market is the largest one in Maine for both radio and television.
 Radio stations located in Portland include WFNK (Classic Hits), WJJB (Sports), WTHT (Country), WBQW (Classical), WHXR (Rock), WHOM (Adult Contemporary), WJBQ (Top 40), WCLZ (Adult Album Alternative), WBLM (Classic Rock), WYNZ (1960s–1970s Hits), and WCYY (Modern Rock).
 WMPG is a local non-commercial radio station run by community members and the University of Southern Maine.
 The Maine Public Broadcasting Network's (MPBN) radio news operations are based in Portland.

-The area is served by local television stations representing most of the television networks.
-These stations include WCSH 6 (NBC), WMTW 8 (ABC), WGME 13 (CBS), WPFO 23 (Fox), WIPL 35 (ION), and WPXT 51 (The CW; MyNetworkTV on DT3).
-There is no PBS affiliate licensed to the city of Portland, but the market is served by MPBN outlets WCBB Channel 10 in Augusta and WMEA-TV Channel 26 Biddeford.
+Television stations include WCSH 6 (NBC), WMTW 8 (ABC), WGME 13 (CBS), WPFO 23 (Fox), WIPL 35 (ION), and WPXT 51 (The CW; MyNetworkTV on DT3).
+There is no PBS member station licensed to the city of Portland, but the market is served by MPBN outlets WCBB (channel 10) in Augusta and WMEA-TV (channel 26) in Biddeford.